This Resident Evil 3 feels more like a reimagining, not just a remaster

 In the chunks of the Resident Evil 3 Remake build I played, the layout and pacing felt radically different.
 Certain key events from the original don’t seem to happen as I remembered them, in the same time or place, which is not necessarily bad.

-For one, it will keep things surprising for veterans of the original.
-(OK.
-Cool?)
+For one, it will keep things surprising for veterans of the original (OK.
+Cool?).

 There are design decisions in the original that feel like they work purely because, or were answers for, the limitations of the static camera system.